nicolaDeCristofaro/Target_Set_Selection_on_Real_World_Networks/README.md

 You can run the python file "TSS_execution.py" to execute the implemented algorithm.
 You should specify as parameters:
   - the dataset path in your local machine
-  - the probability distribution function you want use (if constant you shold also add the constant)
+  - the probability distribution function you want use (if constant you should also add the constant)
   - the threshold function to use (with constant or coefficient a,b depending on what function you use) Here is an example: